tadeueliezer21/UAIbotPy/README.md

 <h2>Using in desktop-based IDE's</h2>

-You can install the UAIBot package in a desktop-based IDE such as Pycharm.
-Install using the terminal
+You can install the UAIBot package locally in your machine. **You will need Python 3.11**.
+We suggested creating a brand new environment and then install it using the terminal

 ```python
 >>pip install uaibot